 Carlos J. Camacho, Univ. of Pittsburgh

-Modulating the regulatory role of disordered proteins using small molecules
+On modulating the regulatory role of intrinsically disordered proteins using small molecules

 Steven J. Metallo, Georgetown Univ.

 Specificity and Promiscuity in Small Molecule Binding to Intrinsically